tobyweston/blog/ghostwriter/frameworks/developer-experience-as-governance.md

 behaviour, policy adherence, and the quality of evidence produced by teams.

 key_claims:
-- Engineers follow the path that the system makes easiest.
+- Engineers follow the path that the system makes easiest - the path of least resistance.
 - Good platform design can make compliant behaviour the natural default.
 - Friction in delivery is often a sign of poor governance implementation, not strong governance.